neelsoumya/teaching_web_development/materials/css_fundamentals.md

 # Cascading Style Sheets (CSS) Fundamentals

-[Video by Dr. Chuck on CSS Basics](https://youtu.be/b99aHsUi7Zk?si=O4qkBOn6LzZgFGwz): A beginner-friendly video explaining the fundamentals of CSS.
+[Video by Dr. Chuck on CSS Basics](https://youtu.be/b99aHsUi7Zk?si=cuq9ayGqB-4pBvSX): A beginner-friendly video explaining the fundamentals of CSS.

-## Lecture Outline

 ### Part 1: Introduction to CSS (30 minutes)